 Secrets to Passing an ERISA Audit

-ERISA, which stands for the Employee Retirement Income Security Act, is a federal law regulating employer-sponsored group benefits.
+ERISA, which stands for the Employee Retirement Income Security Act, regulates employer-sponsored group benefits.
 Nearly every employer, regardless of their size, is subject to ERISA if they offer even one employer-provided group benefit such as health, dental, vision, accidental death & dismemberment, disability, or group term life insurance; medical flexible spending account or health reimbursement account; wellness and employee assistance program; or any other benefit for which the employer contributes to the cost.
 The only exempt employers are churches and government entities.

-Besides requiring certain plan features, the law also mandates detailed reporting requirements, both to the Department of Labor and other government agencies and to employees and covered members under your policies.
+Besides requiring certain plan features, the law also mandates detailed reporting requirements to the Department of Labor and other government agencies and employees and covered members under your policies.
 While ERISA was first enacted in 1974, recent changes under the Patient Protection and Affordable Care Act (PPACA) have added additional requirements and changed reporting deadlines.

-If you offer any of the above-mentioned health and welfare benefits, you must meet specific requirements, specifications, and deadlines for plan documents under ERISA as well as under PPACA.
+If you offer any of the health mentioned above and welfare benefits, you must meet specific requirements, specifications, and deadlines for plan documents under ERISA as well as under PPACA.

 • distribute ERISA benefit notices to all eligible employees on enrollment and re-enrollment of your health plan,